Tambara-Yamagami Categories over the Reals: The Non-Split Case: Analysis of the Real-Complex Case

-We wish to show that there is a convenient normal form for these equations, as this will simplify the process of determining equivalence, but this cannot be done using only Equations \ref{Equivalence1} - \ref{Equivalence8} alone.
-In exactly the same way we were able to normalize Equations \ref{Complex1} - \ref{Complex16} using a change of basis, we can simplify Equations \ref{Equivalence1} - \ref{Equivalence8} by using a monoidal natural isomorphism.
-If $\mu:(F,J)\to(F',J')$ is a monoidal natural isomorphism from our monoidal functor to an alternative monoidal functor, then it follows that $F=F'$ on the nose.
-Thus we are simply asking about how to choose an alternate \textendash but equivalent\textendash\, monoidal structure $J'$.
-The modifications that we are allowed to make result in the following equations.
+In exactly the same way we were able to normalize Equations \ref{Complex1} - \ref{Complex16} using a change of basis, we can simplify Equations \ref{Equivalence1} - \ref{Equivalence8} by using a monoidal natural isomorphism $\mu:(F,J)\to(F,J')$.
+By monoidality, the components of $\mu$ must satisfy the following equations